Volume 8 • Number 2 • July, 2015

-Note- The following article is an editorial response to an article written by photographer, Martha Casanave, in 2011 – which she later significantly revised (in 2015) after having learned of my strong disagreement with her basic premise – and in which she (regardless of referenced version) continues to argue that digital photography should not be considered (nor even be labeled) as being an act of photography, at all .
-(Casanave's 2015 revised version of her original 2011 article can be downloaded as a PDF file by clicking the following link: Casanave.pdf.)
+Note- The following is an editorial response to an essay written by photographer, Martha Casanave, in 2011 – which she later significantly revised (in 2015) after having learned of my strong disagreement with her basic premise – and in which she (regardless of referenced version) continued to argue that digital photography should not be considered (nor even be labeled) as being an act of photography, at all .
+(Casanave's 2015 revised version of her original essay can be downloaded, as a PDF file, by clicking the following link: Casanave.pdf.)

 A Rose by Any Other Name